-Financial Issues
+Financial Considerations

-Second-year students are employees of the University and as such, the paydays will fall on the last working day of the month.
 Typically, second-year students teach and serve as graduate student instructors (GSIs) in the Fall semester and are GSRAs (Graduate Student Research Assistants) in the Winter semester.
 It is important that second-year students teach in one semester of the second year.
+As either GSIs or GSRAs, Second-year students are employees of the University and as such, the paydays will fall on the last working day of the month.